London

 What is included in the ticket price?

 Your ticket grants you access to both days of the conference.
 The conference schedule is outlined above and includes a free drinks reception on the Friday evening.
-Tea and coffee will be provided.
+Tea and coffee will be provided on both days.

 What about lunch?